| Español |

 - Call our COVID-19 hotline to ask about testing.
 If you think you might have COVID-19 or may have been exposed to someone who does, call our hotline.
 Please see details below.

 - UCSF Health offers COVID-19 testing to our patients at various locations.
-These include drive-through sites, respiratory screening clinics and our emergency room.
+These include drive-through sites and respiratory screening clinics.

-- Test results typically come back in 24 to 48 hours.
-This is the time frame for PCR tests, which take longer than rapid antigen tests but provide more accurate results.
-(Rapid tests are available for asymptomatic patients who need to be tested before a procedure.)
-We'll call you if your result is positive, and you'll get an automated call if your result is negative.
+- We'll call with your results.
+A staff member will contact you if your result is positive, and you'll get an automated call if your result is negative.
 Your test results will also appear in MyChart.

 COVID-19 hotline for UCSF patients